 Looking for the best restaurants and cafes in Kenting National Park?
 You’ve come to the right place!
-I love food, I live here (in Manzhou), and I’ve tried most of the eateries in the national park.
+I love food, I live here (in Manzhou), and I’ve tried most of the eateries and coffee shops in the national park, multiple times.

 Finding really good restaurants in this part of Taiwan is not so easy.
-It’s no secret that there is quite a few tourist traps out there where food is just horrible and overpriced, or where service is at best “tolerable“.
+It’s no secret that there is quite a few tourist traps out there where food is just horrible and overpriced, or where service is at best “just ok“.
+On this page, I’ll help you to avoid those traps and show you the real gems.
+Read on!

 Restaurants in Kenting Village